cdot65/write-version-information-to-file-with-python/README.md

-# Juniper PyEZ Example: Write Version Information to files
+# Juniper PyEZ Example: Retrieve Version from multiple devices

 This example will show how to use PyEZ to

+1. create a list of devices
-1. build a NETCONF connection to a remote device
+2. build a NETCONF connection to the first device in the list
-2. execute the RPC command of `get-software-information`
+3. execute the RPC command of `get-software-information`
+4. append the output to an empty list called `list_of_device_output`
+5. repeat the process for remaining devices in list
-3. print the output to the screen
+6. print the object `list_of_device_output` to the screen

 ## 🚀 `Executing the script`